 Climbing these glaciated peaks, whose tops soar above the Andes and bases reach into the Amazon, brings mountaineers on an exhilarating climbing expedition through Ecuador's vibrant culture to the thin air of its highest peaks.

 Set between Ecuador's coastal beaches and its rainforests rises the greatest concentration of volcanoes in the world.
 The spectacular glaciated peaks of Cotopaxi (19,348') and Cayambe (18,997'), located in the Ecuadorian Andes, offer exciting and accessible high altitude mountaineering.

 - Scale two Andean volcanoes over the course of one short climbing expedition.

-- Climb with an experienced RMI Guide, benefiting from the background, training, and expertise of our guides as you venture to higher altitudes.
+- Climb with an experienced RMI Guide, benefiting from their background, training, and expertise as you venture to higher altitudes.

 - Expand your climbing experience with multiple ascents that combine high altitude experience with moderate technical difficulty.

 - From its glaciers to the vibrant colors of its traditional markets, experience the captivating beauty of Ecuador along the way.

 - Take part in an RMI adventure and see why we continue to set the standard in guiding excellence.

 Our trip begins in Quito, the capitol city of Ecuador.
 Located fifteen miles south of the equator and at an altitude of 9,350', Quito sits in a high altitude valley that is known as the "Avenue of the Volcanoes."
 We explore the city's mix of colonial and modern streets and rich history while hiking in the surrounding hills to build our acclimatization.